mateusoliveiradev1/Liiiraa-booster/README.en.md

 [English](README.en.md) | [Português](README.md)

 This file contains the English instructions for setting up, building and testing the project.
+A `logo-placeholder.svg` file lives in `src/renderer/` as a temporary logo at the top of the dashboard.
+Replace it with your own graphic whenever you like.

 ## 🚀 Getting Started